quixio/template-dynamic-configuration/README.md

 ### Applying a Printer Config

-Using the `Maching Config UI` service, you can set what values will be used by the `HTTP Config Processor`.
+Using the `Machine Config UI` service, you can set what values will be used by the `HTTP Config Processor`.

 #### Accessing the Machine Config UI